Soccer is not all about scoring goals, but it sure is fun to do so. Defenders will also celebrate like they’ve scored a goal when they clear the line.

 Top tip: Practice shooting from close to the goal line and move back as your accuracy improves.

-If players follow these five steps and practice, they’ll score soccer goals every time.
+Players who follow these five steps and practice will score soccer goals every time.

 What is it called when you score 2,3,4,5,6,7 goals in soccer?